Aadil101/savings-data-analysis/README.md

     ## Use 'ols_plot_resid_lev()' instead.
     ## See help("Deprecated")

 Based on the Studentized Residuals vs. Leverage Plot, the middle-right region contains pure leverage point.
 Here, residuals are small and leverage is high, so there is remoteness in x but consistency with the model’s predicted values.
 In general, influential points lie in the top-right and bottom-right regions because they have high leverage but are NOT consistent with the model’s predicted values, ie. high-magnitude standard residuals (observation 4).
 The top-left and bottom-left regions describe contain points with low leverage and inconsistency with model, or simply outliers (observations 2 and 8, although observation 2 is fairly close to being considered influential and observation 8 is close to not being an outlier)

 ### Part (d)

 -   What do you think are the most influential points?
 (You can use the stats shown above or plots in previous parts.)

-Based on the considerably large cook’s distances and high leverages for observations 2 and 4 from Parts (a/b), as well as observation 4’s lieing in the influential region and observation 2’s relative closeness to the influential region from Part (c), I think observations 2 and 4 are influential points."
+Based on the considerably large cook’s distances and high leverages for observations 2 and 4 from Parts (a/b), as well as observation 4’s lying in the influential region and observation 2’s relative closeness to the influential region from Part (c), I think observations 2 and 4 are influential points."

 ### Part (e)

 -   Comment about the normality assumption using probability plot.
 Remove the most influential points (that you suggested in part-d) and discuss the change/improvements on normality assumption (comparing probability plots).

 ``` r
 rStuRes = rstudent(model)